 Dr. Claudine Korall serves as the Levant Foundation’s full time delegate based in Paris, France.
 She is a semiologist, a cultural analyst and an inter-cultural interpreter.
 When working with institutions and industrialists, Dr. Korall enables the bridging between diverse thinking patterns and encourages mutual understanding during the interaction between cultures.
 Author of a doctoral thesis on "Overt and Covert Discourse as a Communication Strategy in the Face of Authority Figures", she has lectured at universities on linguistics, cognitive anthropology, gender studies, Judaic studies, and the semiology of covert discourse.
 Dr. Korall has recently completed a Post Doctoral fellowship on "The Message, the Messenger and Chosenness in the Hebrew Bible; A Semiological Analysis of the Intercultural Dialogue", at The Foundation for Interreligious and Intercultural Research and Dialogue.

 Michelle Upton serves as Vice President of the Levant Foundation and is based in Washington, DC.
 Prior to joining the Levant Foundation, Ms. Upton lived in Iraq where she served as an advisor to the Kurdistan Regional Government.
 She has also worked in the international practice of a premier strategic consulting and government affairs firm in Washington, DC and served as a press aide to a Member of Congress.

-Ms. Upton is a graduate of Cornell University and a member of the International Institute of Strategic Studies.
+Ms. Upton is a graduate of Cornell University, a term member of the Council on Foreign Relations and a member of the International Institute of Strategic Studies.